Charting a New Course for Business Owners and Investors

 Leveraging Assets: The Real Art of Business

 If you’re trading time for money, you’re stuck in the employee mindset.
+Successful entrepreneurs and investors learn to leverage assets—it’s how they generate wealth beyond their immediate efforts.

 a.
 Understanding Assets

 Think beyond physical stuff like real estate or equipment.
-Intellectual property,
+Intellectual property, like patents or trademarks, can be equally valuable.
+Entrepreneurs need to identify, acquire, and manage assets that generate income.

 This is where the real money is.